Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 Control Nodes can be added from the design bar in the same way as Task and Questionnaire Nodes, and have Node modal screens that may require configuration.

 To learn more about each Node, and how to set them up, see the Experiment Tree Nodes Tooling Reference Guide.

 Gorilla does not recruit participants for you, however, you can link an external recruitment service to your Gorilla Experiment, create a link to distribute, or invite participants you already know to participate.
 The recruitment section is where you configure the method by which participants will access your experiment, optionally restrict the devices, browsers or location they can take part from, and control how many participants you wish to recruit.

 The recruitment policy you choose determines how participants will access your experiment.
-There are several options here: a simple link that you can put on your website or post to social media, uploading a CSV of email addresses and inviting them all to take part, or interfacing with other recruitment systems such as Prolific.ac, MTurk, SONA, or Research Now.
+There are several options here: a simple link that you can put on your website or post to social media, uploading a CSV of email addresses and inviting them all to take part, or interfacing with other recruitment systems such as Prolific.co, MTurk, or SONA.

 Click here for a full list of recruitment policies.

 The recruitment target is the number of participants you wish to recruit.
-All participants who are marked as included on your participants page will count towards this total.
+All participants who are either currently live on your experiment, or marked as included on your participants page, will count towards this total.

-If you are on a Pay-as-you-go or Standard account, you must set a recruitment target.
-This will transfer the appropriate number of tokens from your account to the experiment.
+You must set the recruitment target to a specific number.
+This will assign the appropriate number of tokens from your account to the experiment.